 The aim of the Estonian National Contest of Educational Research is to promote research in the field of educational sciences, encourage publication of results, acknowledge educational researchers and introduce the research results to both teachers and the general public.

 NB!
 The contest is open!
 The research papers can be submitted until 15 January 2020!
+The online application is open until midnight, up to 23.59!

 Read about the specific conditions of the contest HERE!